BerGrour/Finance/README.md

 <a name="english"></a>

-# Finance — Personal Finance Manager
+# Finance — Personal Finance Manager (In development)

 > A production-ready web application for tracking income, expenses, transfers, and investments, built on **Yii2 + PHP 8.2 + MySQL**, containerized with Docker.